ministryofjustice/probation-search-ui/README.md

 A user interface for the [Probation Search API](https://github.com/ministryofjustice/probation-offender-search).
 Try it out in the dev environment: https://probation-search-dev.hmpps.service.justice.gov.uk

+This project makes use of a re-usable probation search component.
-To include this in your project, check out the [probation-search-frontend](./packages/probation-search-frontend) package.
+To include this in your project, check out the [@ministryofjustice/probation-search-frontend](https://www.npmjs.com/package/@ministryofjustice/probation-search-frontend) package.

 ## Get started